cased/cased-cli/README.md

 ## About

-* cased-cli is an open source SSH client that brings the power of Cased to everyone's local terminal
+**cased-cli** is an open source SSH client that brings the power of Cased to everyone's local terminal.

 ## Table of contents